-What to do if you suspect Alzheimer’s
+What to do if you suspect Alzheimer’s or dementia

-5 benefits of an early Alzheimer’s diagnosis
+5 benefits of an early diagnosis of Alzheimer’s or dementia

 1. It might not be Alzheimer’s or dementia at all

 Signs of memory or cognitive issues don’t always mean someone has Alzheimer’s or dementia.
-There are many treatable health conditions that cause dementia-like symptoms, like UTI, normal pressure hydrocephalus, hospital delirium, or medication side effects.

 2. Maximize benefits from available treatments